A home staging career can make sense at almost any age. Home staging does not have to be a very physically demanding career.

-Your time and expertise as a home stager are too valuable for physical labor that is best left to others, who specialize in those things and aren’t charging the high fees you are.
+Your time and expertise as a home stager are too valuable for physical labor.
+That is best left to others, who specialize in those things and can’t charge the high fees you can.

 Which gets us back to the age question.

 Staging Diva Graduates range in age from their late 20s through their 60s.
 At least a half dozen were in their 70s when they first became home stagers.
 For example, Jean Smith and Kay Keeton.